fossabot/NullTracker/README.md

 Features:

 - Announce
-- Write Delay (inserts/updates are grouped together then executed at an interval.)
+- Write Delay (inserts/updates are grouped together then executed at an interval.
+Helps mainly when opening new connections is expensive [such as an offsite sql server])

 Work In Progress:

 - Stats
-- Modularization (server.js is very messy right now and I would like to seperate all the sections out into different files for easy editing.)

 Planned Features:

 - Scrape
+- PeerBan (ban peers that send requests far too frequently)
+- Intelligent Peer Responses (sends peers sorted by completion % to ensure new peers have access to as much of the torrent as possible.)